lol

 Make Pass rate (%) Make Pass rate (%)

-…and it’s the same for the top 5 models.
+…and it’s a clean sweep in the top 5 models.

 Model Pass rate (%) Model Pass rate (%)